 Matches for tournaments are set up using the Swiss pairing method.
-In this method, all players in a tournament play in each round against an opponent with a similar win/loss record.
+In this method, each player in a tournament plays each round against an opponent with a similar win/loss record.
 Players are not paired against opponents they have previously played.

 A deck of 60 cards that is built by The Pokémon Company International and packaged as a ready-to-play product.

 A generic term for competitive Play!
 Pokémon events.